MartinVandersteen/prerender-mongodb-cache/README.md

 prerender-mongodb-cache
 =======================

-Prerender plugin for MongoDB caching, to be used with the prerender node application from https://github.com/prerender/prerender.
-It relys on [cache-manager](https://github.com/BryanDonovan/node-cache-manager) and on the [mongo adapter](https://github.com/v4l3r10/node-cache-manager-mongodb)
+Prerender plugin for MongoDB caching, to be used with the prerender node application working with Headless Chrome from https://github.com/prerender/prerender.
+If you work with the PhantomJS version, check out the fork of [YouriT](https://github.com/YouriT) of which this version is an update.
+It relies on [cache-manager](https://github.com/BryanDonovan/node-cache-manager) and on the [mongo adapter](https://github.com/v4l3r10/node-cache-manager-mongodb).

 How it works
 ------------